mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/limitations/index.md

 Minio does not support horizontal scaling i.e., if Minio cluster has started with eight Minio servers then ninth Minio server cannot be added to the Minio cluster.

+## Auto Assignment of Ports

+Auto assignment of ports is not supported by the Minio framework.
+Minio is required to be binded at the same port on each node to start in distributed mode.
+Enabling auto assignment of ports may result in binding Minio server at different ports on each Pod.

 ## Disk Changes

 To prevent accidental data loss from reallocation, the service does not support changing volume requirements after initial deployment.